White Heat Tracks: Understanding Travel Behavior In Avalanche Terrain

-As a side note - no one working on this project is affiliated with or even knows any to the developers of SkiTracks.
-This application is just one on the market that does most of what we need it to for our project.
+As a side note - no one working on this project has any financial connection with the developers of SkiTracks or Mountain Hub.
+These applications are just ones that do most of what we need it to for our project.

 What about battery life?

 If using SkiTracks then to reduce power usage, you will be tracked using triangulation from cell towers (if within range), and by GPS if out of range.
 Regardless of the method of tracking, SkiTracks will check battery life and stop tracking once the level gets below a predefined threshold (20% by default).
 This ensures that you will always have sufficient battery power to make emergency calls.
 You can adjust this threshold to a lower value if you wish (e.g. 10%).
 Based on testing using a range of phones, we have managed to track continuously for between 8 and 12 hours.
 Older phones, with older batteries may manage less.
 Cold phones even less.
 Keep your phone warm if possible.